2022 Donner Relief

 The adventurers will keep a daily journal during their journey.
 A film crew will be embedded to capture the conditions, terrain and team interaction.
 A GPS tracking system will trace the team’s movements live over the internet.
 Anyone can follow the expedition beginning [the link to the tracker will be published a few days before February 14th on this website and on the Facebook Group Page.

-As an expression of respect, each team member will carry cards with each Relief Party member’s photo and brief bio as a reminder of their selfless act.
-Following the completion of the trek, team members will assemble a presentation of their journey, sharing observations and impressions regarding the trail, conditions and obstacles encountered, and insight into the Relief Party members.
+As an expression of respect, each team member will carry cards with each Donner Relief member’s photo and brief bio as a reminder of their struggle.
+Following the completion of the trek, team members will have a presentation of their journey at Donner Memorial State Park, sharing observations and impressions regarding the trail, conditions and obstacles encountered, and insight into the Donner Relief members.